bbalganjjm/natural_js/html/naturaljs/refr/refr010201_en_US.md

 The order in which the component options are applied is as follows.

-1. Option value specified when initializing the component
+1. Option value specified when initializing the component.
-2. Option value specified in Config(N.config)
+2. Option value specified in Config(N.config).
-3. Default option value of the component
+3. Default option value of the component.
+	<div class="alert" style="display: block;">If you set the global event option, the global event is executed first, and then the event specified when the component is initialized.</div>